 Step 4: Close and Fund: On the closing day, a HUD is prepared.
-The HUD is essentially a closing statement indicating how much is owed from the borrower to the seller, how much money the buyer has to bring to closing and any earnest money.
-Taxes are also prorated on the HUD.
-Once all necessary documents are signed, the hard money lender will send funding to the title company.
+The HUD is essentially a closing statement indicating how much the borrower owes the seller, how much money the buyer has to bring to closing, and any earnest money.
+The HUD also prorates taxes.
+Once all parties sign the necessary documents, the hard money lender will send funding to the title company.
 The title company will disburse all funds to all appropriate parties as laid out on the closing statement and will, in turn, send the deed or mortgage and other documents to the county for recording.
 Also as part of the closing the title company will issue the title insurance policy, thus insuring the lender has a first lien on the property.

 Understanding Title Insurance